 It may be a modern city car, but the SEAT Mii electric still requires an old-fashioned key to start the journey.
 Once you're on your way it's hard not to exploit the instant acceleration - who'd have thought travelling from 0-30mph could be so enjoyable?
 The downside is if you press on too often, you’re unlikely to get near SEAT's claimed 161-mile range for the Mii.

-In terms of price, the Mii electric sits between its two VW Group siblings, the Skoda Citigo-e iV and Volkswagen e-up!, offering a great balance of small car dynamics and big car luxury, along with supreme levels of comfort.
+In terms of price, now that the Skoda Citigo-e has ended production, the Mii electric is now the cheapest when compared to its remaining sibling, the Volkswagen e-up!.
+It offers a great balance of small car dynamics and big car luxury, along with supreme levels of comfort.

 Now read our recommendations for the best new electric cars to buy and visit our sister site BuyaCar for the cheapest electric car deals...